 Ordinal References

-The Javascript Template version expects a function body and is provided a variable data.
+The JavaScript Template version expects a function body and is provided a variable data.
 It will also do simple string replacements.
-For example any $ followed by a number will be replaced with data[number].
+For example, any $ followed by a number will be replaced with data[number].

 [RuleName]